sumayaakter320/Web-design/README.md

 # Web-design
-HTML, CSS and Basic JS will be taught in this
+HTML, CSS and Basic JS will be taught in this course.